-Parsley is nutritive and rich in protein, fiber, and vitamins (A, C, B1, B2, and K).
+Parsley is a common herb, which is nutritive and rich in protein, fiber, and vitamins (A, C, B1, B2, and K).
 In addition, it also contains trace minerals such as calcium, potassium, iron, magnesium, and phosphorus.

 Parsley is antimicrobial and carminative.
-It is also anti-inflammatory and can therefore helps dogs with inflammatory issues such as arthritis and cancer.
-It is also a diuretic and can lower blood pressure.
+It is also anti-inflammatory and can help dogs with inflammatory issues such as arthritis and cancer.
+It is also a diuretic (promotes the flow of urine) and can lower blood pressure.

-Below are some common uses of parsley to enhance dogs' health.
+Below are some parsley health benefits to dogs.

 To feed parsley to your dog as a nutritive tonic, try to make juice out of fresh leaves by adding water to some fresh leaves and blend them in a blender or juicer.
 Feed the juice directly to your dog with an empty stomach or add to his drinking water.
 (1 teaspoon/20 lbs of the dog's body weight).

 To use parsley as a medicinal tea for arthritis, urinary tract or gastric issues, you can make an "attenuated infusion".
 Here is how (as described in Natural Remedies for Dogs and Cats by C.J.
 Puotinen):